onlypuppy7/LegacyShell/README.md

 - `node run services`
 - `node run game`

+These commands will launch the server in a custom wrapper, designed to make keeping track of everything easy and configurable.
+It will restart in case of crashes, schedule daily restarts, log to files and log to a Discord webhook (all dependent on config).
+To modify it's settings, use the `perpetual` section of the config.yaml.

 ## Navigating the database
 The LegacyShellData.db database in /server-services/store houses most critical information.
 These tags provide information about the function of the table: